-In Nevada, unpaid casino markers are treated the same as bad checks.
+Moreover, in Nevada, unpaid casino markers are treated the same as bad checks.

-Below our Las Vegas criminal defense attorneys answer frequently-asked-questions:
+Below our Las Vegas criminal defense attorneys answer frequently asked questions:

 1. What is check fraud in Nevada?